In Congress' choice of RS candidates, the veterans yet again overpower the juniors

 Hooda appeared to have his way this time following the fiasco of 2016.
 It may be recalled that in 2016, the Congress had fielded R K Anand, but he lost the battle.
 14 votes of Hooda's supporters were found to be invalid.

 Hooda this year opposed that a ticket be given to Selja or Surjewala.
-Initially he had planned of going to the Rajya Sabha himself and fielding his son from Haryana in a by-poll after he resigns as MLA.
-However the high command did not agree to this demand.
+Initially, he had planned of going to the Rajya Sabha himself and fielding his son from Haryana in a by-poll after he resigns as MLA.
+However, the high command did not agree to this demand.

 The RS polls from Madhya Pradesh would be an interesting watch.
 The BJP has announced the candidature of Jyotiraditya Scindia after he quit the Congress along with 22 other MLAs.
-The Congress on the other hand has re-nominated Digvijaya sigh and fielded former BSP leader Phool Singh Baraiya.
+The Congress, on the other hand, has re-nominated Digvijaya sigh and fielded former BSP leader Phool Singh Baraiya.
 In all there are three vacancies and both parties can win a seat each.
 The contest would be interesting for the third seat.

-In Maharashtra there was a race on between Mukul Wasnik, Rajani Patel and Rajeev Shukla.
-However the ticket went to Rajiv Satav, who is the Congress in-charge for Gujarat.
+In Maharashtra, there was a race on between Mukul Wasnik, Rajani Patel and Rajeev Shukla.
+However, the ticket went to Rajiv Satav, who is the Congress in-charge for Gujarat.

 Scindia likely to be BJP’s Rajya Sabha candidate from MP